Hderek22/Scratchpad/README.md

-# Scratchpad - I built this when learning Github and it is encoruaged to use for live Github practice.
+# Scratchpad - I built this when learning Github and it is encouraged to use for live Github practice.
 Add a fun fact, emoji or whatever.
 Just make changes!
+Find and fix the mispelled word and I'll send you a POAP for meeting me!

 ## Edit and open merge request.
 Get live action Github practice here!